 In the event that such notice is returned to the Town of Millville because of the inability to make delivery thereof, and provided that the same was properly addressed to the owner of record of the property as shown on the tax assessment records of the Town, the Town of Millville is hereby authorized to cause such nuisance to be abated and to cause the costs of such abatement to be collected from the owner or occupant of the property.

-Any person, persons, partnerships, corporations, or other entity who shall in any way violate the provisions of this chapter shall, upon conviction thereof, forfeit and pay to the Town of Millville a fine not exceeding the sum of $1,000 for each and every offense, together with the costs of prosecution.
-Each day or part of the day a violation continues shall be deemed a separate offense.
+Any person, persons, partnerships, corporations, or other entity who or which shall in any way violate a provision of this article of this chapter shall, upon conviction thereof, forfeit and pay to the Town of Millville a fine not less than the sum of $50 and not exceeding the sum of $99 for each and every offense, together with the costs of prosecution.
+Each day or part of the separate day a violation continues shall be deemed a separate offense.